 What is encephalitis?

 Encephalitis is an acute inflammatory disease involving parts of the brain, spinal cord and meninges caused by viruses as well as bacteria, fungi, and protozoa.
+Post-infectious encephalitis can occur after vaccination or respiratory infections.

 How is it spread?